renpy/renpy/sphinx/source/updater.rst

 Updates are built automatically when distributions are built.
 To build an update, set build.include_update to True in options.rpy.
-This will unlock the "Build Updates" option in options.rpy.
+This will unlock the "Build Updates" option in the "Build Distributions" section of the launcher.
 Check this option, and Ren'Py will create the update files.

 The update files consist of: